DTJF/libpruio/src/doc/_4_examples.md

   This is a minimal example printing a table of some analog samples from the ADC subsystem.
-It illustrates the principle usage of libpruio described in section \ref SecOperation by a minimal number of code lines.
+It illustrates the principle usage of
+  \Proj described in section \ref SecOperation by a minimal number of code lines.

 \Item{Preparation}